 - to increase the breast clinician workforce to support breast screening and symptomatic services

-The implementation of this credential through a pilot programme for 10 trainees in England has the support of Health Education England (HEE) which will be providing funding of £30,000 per trainee per year for the three years of the pilot.
+The credential has been implemented through a pilot programme which began in 2019 with a first cohort of 10 trainees in England, supported by Health Education England (HEE) which provided funding of £30,000 per trainee per year for the three years of the credential programme.

 ABC has drafted its Vision for the future which outlines how the pilot trainees will contribute to, and support the service once trained.